Matt Vierling Preview, Player Props: Tigers vs. Guardians

 Matt Vierling At The Plate

-- Vierling has 94 hits this season and a team-best OBP of .327.

-- Among qualifying hitters in baseball, he ranks 40th in batting average, 81st in on-base percentage, and 110th in slugging.
+- Among the qualifying hitters in MLB, his batting average ranks 42nd, his on-base percentage ranks 78th, and he is 112th in the league in slugging.

-- Vierling has reached base via a hit in 59 games this season (of 95 played), and had multiple hits in 25 of those games.
+- Vierling has picked up a hit in 60 of 97 games this year, with multiple hits 25 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.